Twelfth grade: United States

 The twelfth grade is the twelfth school year after kindergarten.
 It is also the last year of compulsory secondary education, or high school.
-Students are often 16-18 years old, and on rarer occasions, can be 19 years old or older.
-Many states have a maximum age which free education can be offered, usually but not always age 21.
+Students are often 16–18 years old, and on rarer occasions, can be 19 years old or older.
+Many states have a maximum age at which free education can be offered, usually but not always age 21.
 Twelfth graders are referred to as Seniors.

 Traditions associated with senior year

 Senior skip day (also known as senior ditch day) is a day during which the seniors do not attend school and skip all their classes.
 This event/tradition is often not recognized by school administrations and teachers.
-In some areas it is countered with an officially recognized senior day off, or by allowing graduating seniors to skip their final exams.
-This official senior day can also be used to sponsor a senior field trip or senior class trip where the class would, for example, go to a theme park, a lake, a resort, the beach, or some other vacation-type activity.
+In some areas, it is countered with an officially recognized senior day off, or by allowing graduating seniors to skip their final exams.
+This official senior day can also sponsor a senior field trip or senior class trip where the class would, for example, go to a theme park, a lake, a resort, the beach, or some other vacation-type activity.
 Following graduation, many seniors go on senior week, where they spend a week at the beach with their friends.